 4) Bring a roofing company in to fix the damage.

 Go to extra lengths to prevent destruction in the future, especially if you live in areas prone to tornadoes, hurricanes, or hail.
 Be firm with insurance companies, and make sure you know what they owe coverage for.
 If you have a plan in place and are knowledgeable about your insurance policy, you have nothing to worry about.
 When you need a roof replacement, you’ll be prepared to get the best coverage with roofing insurance.

 Even more, when you need roof replacement, Perimeter Roofing is here to help you and provide the best quality roof possible.
-We offer quality roof replacement and repair from our locations across the southeastern United States including GA, TN, AL, FL, NC, LA, and TX.
+We offer quality roof replacement and repair from our locations across the southeastern United States including GA, TN, AL, and FL.
 Contact our team of expert roofing contractors when you’re ready to schedule a free roof inspection or explore your options for roof replacement.